husonlab/splitstree6/doc/user-manual.md

 - The *sidebar toggle button* - use this to show or hide the sidebar.

-Tab specific tool bar items (that apply only to the currently selected main tab):
+Tab specific toolbar items (that apply only to the currently selected main tab):

 - An *undo button* and *redo button*.